 After the second film, but before any other films and television series became a reality, the series continued through a small number of comics that depicted the future after Judgment Day, as well as a trilogy of novels ("T2: Infiltration", "T2: Rising Storm" and "T2: The Future War").
 The comics ran with the idea of the T-800 and the T-1000 as the last two Terminators that SkyNet sent back after having sent dozens more before its eventual defeat; since it didn't have the "time bubble" technology until later, most of these Terminators wound up entombed in buildings and machinery, while others barely remembered their orders when they arrived in the past.

-T2 3-D: Battle Across Time, a Universal Studies attraction also created before the other films and television series, combined a live-action show and a 3-D movie; the plot involves Sarah and John Connor, for no given reason, trying to prevent the apocalypse again.
+T2 3-D: Battle Across Time (1999), a Universal Studios attraction also created before the other films and television series, combined a live-action show and a 3-D movie; the plot involves Sarah and John Connor, for no given reason, trying to prevent the apocalypse again.
 A T-800 shows up and takes John back to the future with him (somehow), and the duo makes their way past robots like the Hunter-Killers as they break into Skynet and fight the T-1000000, a giant liquid-metal spider Terminator.
 John eventually returns to the present while the T-800 stays behind to self destruct and destroy SkyNet's core.

 The Terminator franchise contains examples of the following tropes:

 Actor Allusion: Apart from the obligatory T2 references, most of the Terminator's one-liners are references to other movies.
 For example, when holding a shrieking mini-hunter, he says "Stop whining!"

 The Nudifier: The fact that Time Travel does this is extremely averted, as the Terminator keeps not only his clothes, but his bike, his Cool Shades, and his shotgun.
 Probably enforced, since this is a theme park attraction.